 “I was just leaving,” he answered in an undertone, not daring to meet her in the eyes.

 James took her words as a dare, and slowly he raised his gaze to meet hers.
-His hazel eyes collided with her oceanic blue ones that were swimming with tears.
+His hazel eyes collided with her oceanic blue ones, which were swimming with tears.
 He tried to ignore the pang in his heart as he saw her pain.

-"Is it always going to be like this?
-What, our friends have to have separate rooms for us because we're that immature?"
-Norah asked, and while James knew she was nearly reprimanding him, her tone was soft as it always was.
+“Is it always going to be like this?
+What—our friends have to have separate rooms for us because we're that immature?”
+Norah asked, and while James knew she was nearly reprimanding him and testing him, daring him to take the high road, her tone was soft as it always was.

 Despite how distraught she appeared, she looked as beautiful as ever to James.
 She had grown her hair out; her long, auburn waves now reached her hips, and her heart-shaped face was kissed from the sun due to her recent trip to Shell Cottage with Dominique.
 As always, every emotion she held could be seen in her eyes.